 JACKIE NORTHAM: To be sure, the Bush administration has always been vocal about its disapproval of Iran's nuclear ambitions and its meddling in neighboring Iraq.
 But on January 10th, when President Bush unveiled his latest strategy for Iraq, he signaled a new, tougher position on Iran.

-Gary Sick, a professor at Columbia University's Middle East Institute, says he's surprised how quickly the rhetoric and actions have developed.
+NORTHAM: Gary Sick, a professor at Columbia University's Middle East Institute, says he's surprised how quickly the rhetoric and actions have developed.
 Sick says it's difficult to figure out the administration's strategy, but it appears it wants to accomplish two things.

 NORTHAM: Sick says the other apparent goal is to help win back support of primarily Sunni allies in the Middle East - those that have watched as a Shiite government was installed in Iraq, a government that has ties to Iran.
 Sick says that has upset the balance in the region.

-Prof. SICK: It's to build a new coalition where, basically, our friends were getting very shaky and were wondering what we were up to.
+SICK: It's to build a new coalition where, basically, our friends were getting very shaky and were wondering what we were up to.
 They were in fact blaming us for consorting with the Shia and putting them in charge of the Middle East.

-Professor Ali Ansari, the director of the Institute of Iranian Studies at Scotland's St. Andrews University, says the situation is so tense right now that even a simple misunderstanding could ignite the whole region.
+NORTHAM: Professor Ali Ansari, the director of the Institute of Iranian Studies at Scotland's St. Andrews University, says the situation is so tense right now that even a simple misunderstanding could ignite the whole region.

-But Ray Takeyh, a senior fellow at the Council on Foreign Relations, says Iran sees the U.S. as being vulnerable.
+NORTHAM: But Ray Takeyh, a senior fellow at the Council on Foreign Relations, says Iran sees the U.S. as being vulnerable.

-Columbia University's Gary Sick says there is only so long Tehran can watch and do nothing while the U.S. increases its posture and rhetoric.
+NORTHAM: Columbia University's Gary Sick says there is only so long Tehran can watch and do nothing while the U.S. increases its posture and rhetoric.

-Prof. SICK: Our policy is quite provocative, and the Iranians have ways of reacting to this that are in many cases very unpleasant.
+SICK: Our policy is quite provocative, and the Iranians have ways of reacting to this that are in many cases very unpleasant.
 If the Iranians really tried to organize the militias - instead of fighting the Sunnis to begin fighting the Americans full force - we would see an increase in American bloodshed in the region that really would be quite stunning.

-Jackie Northam, NPR News, Washington.
+NORTHAM: Jackie Northam, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.